Skip to main content

 commentOptionalStringSpecifies a comment for the table

-change_trackingOptionalBooleanSpecifies whether to enable change tracking on the table.
-Default false
+change_trackingOptionalBoolean: false (default)Specifies whether to enable change tracking on the table

 cluster_byOptionalList of StringA list of one or more table columns/expressions to be used as clustering key(s) for the table